-Table 3.1: Allocation solutions for the two-system case.
+Table 4.1: Allocation solutions for the two-system case.

 The obtained solutions make it possible to suggest the shares of investment in the power line and estimate the amount of payment from power importer (System B) to power exporter (System A).
 It is seen that for each of the parameters, the difference caused by the interconnection was equally split among the systems, which in this case have equal bargaining power.
 The question arises, which criterion of cooperation is more appropriate than the others?
-We believe that for consistency How does this relate to with the TEP approach, allocation based on the costs is the preferable one. "savings" rule in Moreover, we want to avoid situations where some players may be allocated negative values, as it happens for the generation surplus allocation in the twosystem case study.
+We believe that for consistency with the TEP approach, allocation based on the costs is the preferable one.
+Moreover, we want to avoid situations where some players may be allocated negative values, as it happens for the generation surplus allocation in the two-system case study.
 Thus, in the subsequent cases, we use generation cost for formulating characteristic function of cooperative games.